1904labs/de-hours-with-experts/scala/README.md

 # Testing the project

-There are some unit tests in `SecretRecipeDeocderTest.scala`
+There are some unit tests in `SecretRecipeDecoderTest.scala`